isographlabs/isograph/docs-website/docs/quickstart.md

 import { iso } from '@isograph/react';
 import { ResolverParameterType as EpisodeListParams } from '@iso/Root/EpisodeList/reader';

-export const EpisodeList = iso<EpisodeListParams>`
-  # Note: normally, the "root" field is called Query, but in the Star Wars API
+// Note: normally, the "root" field is called Query, but in the Star Wars
-  # it is called Root.
-Odd!
-  Root.EpisodeList @component {
+// GraphQL schema it is called Root.
+Odd! export const EpisodeList = iso<EpisodeListParams>` field Root.EpisodeList @component {
     allFilms {
       films {
         id,